tyler-smith/snowglobe/spec/snowglobe.md

 ## Support signaling

-The follow serivce bit should be used by clients to signal to that they understand the protocol:
+The follow service bit should be used by clients to signal to that they understand the protocol:

 ```c